Dashboard Member settings

 You can either manage the property yourself or use a letting agent.
 A letting agent will deal with the property and tenant on your behalf, and should also help you meet your legal obligations as a landlord.

-Before engaging a letting agent, key things to consider include:
+Before you engage them, key things to consider include:

 • that they are on the Register of Letting Agents